terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

  .. note:: **In order to bring internal method calls under transaction control**

-   It is possible to enable transaction control for internal method calls as well by setting the AOP mode to "aspectj".
+   It is possible to enable transaction control for internal method calls as well by setting the AOP mode to \ ``"aspectj"``\ .
    However, if internal method call of transaction management is enabled, the route of transaction management may become complicated;
    hence it is recommended to use the default "proxy" for AOP mode.